pandianmn/scrapy-tutorials/scrapy/scrapy_intro/creating_a_project/text.md

 ## Conclusion

-You've now successfully created a new Scrapy project on Linux and examined its structure.
+You've now successfully created a new Scrapy project and examined its structure.
 You can proceed to create spiders and start your web scraping journey.
 Explore Scrapy's official documentation for advanced configurations and scraping techniques.